pikepdf/pikepdf/docs/api/models.rst

     .. attribute:: aes

-        The AES-based algorithm was used as described in the PDF 1.7 reference manual.
+        The AES-based algorithm was used as described in the |pdfrm|.

     .. attribute:: aesv3

-        An improved version of the AES-based algorithm was used as described in the Adobe Supplement to the ISO 32000, requiring PDF 1.7 extension level 3.
+        An improved version of the AES-based algorithm was used as described in the :doc:`Adobe Supplement to the ISO 32000 </references/resources>`, requiring PDF 1.7 extension level 3.
 This algorithm still uses AES, but allows both AES-128 and AES-256, and improves how the key is derived from the password.

 .. autoclass:: pikepdf.models.EncryptionInfo
     :members: